Anyonyashraya Demystified: Avoid the Mutual Dependence Trap in Dharmic Reasoning

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-How does Anyonyashraya differ from Anyonya Abhava?
+How is Anyonyashraya different from Anyonya Abhava?

-How can we avoid Anyonyashraya in reasoning?
+How can students avoid Anyonyashraya in study or dialogue?